P8UXaE/light_sheet_domes/README.md

+# Light sheet microscope visualisation and quantifaction at different scales

 This readme file is thought to be the introduction and some basic things to install different packages.
 This repo, *Knowledge-files*, contains separate folders for the different methods.

+## Methods by folder

 Each folder contains its readme file to follow the code and understand how it works.

 [Noise2Void](./noise2Void/README.md)